How to Patch a Collection in Power Apps [Single/Multiple Items]

 Power Apps Patch update collection

-Suppose, we have a SharePoint list named Vendors List having some columns such as ID, Title, Order Date, and Quantity as shown below:
+Assume you have a SharePoint list called Vendors List with columns: ID, Title, Order Date, Quantity.

 Power Apps Patch collection multiple records